 - Player bios (and some performance history) and pro team descriptions

 - Tournament schedules (organized by size) and results

-- Data gathered from proleague results, such as this page for the 2015 Global StarCraft II League Season 1 Code S: Statistics.
-Information such as percentages for victories on a particular map by faction, and the results of matches which took place during the season are all available in these pages.
+- Data gathered from pro league results, such as this page for the 2015 Global StarCraft II League Season 1 Code S: Statistics.
+Information such as percentages for victories on a particular map by faction, and the results of matches that took place during the season are all available on these pages.

 The youth of esports is as much a benefit as it is a drawback for those seeking to gamble on Starcraft 2.
 The necessary information for those seeking to make money is out there, albeit a little inaccessible compared to any major sport.